jonsterling/JonPRL/README.md

 2. The semantics of presuppositions is different.
-In ETT, the presuppositions of a judgement must be satisfied in addition to the meaning of the judgement; in CTT, a derived judgement is considered evidence *if* its presuppositions are also evident.
-An example is the meaning of the sequence `x:A >> B(x) type` (`B` is a family fibred over `A`): in ETT, you must demonstrate `A type`, and then you must demonstrate `|x B(x) type (x in A)`.
+In ETT, the presuppositions of a judgement must be satisfied in addition to the meaning of the judgement; in CTT, a derived judgement is considered evident *if* its presuppositions are also evident.
+An example is the meaning of the sequent `x:A >> B(x) type` (`B` is a family fibred over `A`): in ETT, you must demonstrate `A type`, and then you must demonstrate `|x B(x) type (x in A)`.
 In CTT, however, the meaning of the sequent does not include the presupposition at